4 Behavioral Interview Tips for Hiring Managers (and Must-Ask Questions)

 It shows the candidate’s sense of accountability and responsibility or approaches to handling similar problems as an employee of your company.

 Behavioral interviews also involve situational or hypothetical questions.
 You ask how a candidate will approach or address a problem they’ll likely encounter if hired.
-Then, you can use their response to gauge their problem-solving and conflict-management skills.
+Conducting a behavioral interview with a mix of situational and behavioral questions helps you gauge the applicant’s problem-solving and conflict-management skills more effectively.

 Adding behavioral interviews into your recruitment processes is important to improve the quality of new hires.
-Here are some tips to help you maximize them.
+Here are some behavioral interviewing tips to help you maximize them.

 1. Ask questions based on the job